Squareback Marsh Crab Care Made Easy With Fun Facts

 Size

-15 gallon or more will be enough for the marsh crabs; the bigger the tank, the better they get a chance to crawl and thrive happily.
+15 gallons or more will be enough for the marsh crabs; the bigger the tank, the better chance they get to crawl and thrive happily.
 If the tank is small or overcrowded, they may engage in fights over territories.
-Keeping one in a small tank will not be a problem but keeping alone is not recommended.
-If a pair, consider keeping male and female; if more than two, consider keeping more females than males, as males are most likely to engage in fights.
+Keeping one in a small tank will not be a problem but keeping it alone is not recommended.
+If you have a pair, consider keeping one male and one female; if you have more than two crabs, it is advisable to keep more females than males, since males are more likely to engage in fights.

 wharf crab